JimMoyle/CimDiskImage-PowerShell/Help/Get-CimDiskImage.md

 ## Description

-When the volume DeviceId or mount point is supplied, information about that disk will be returned, if no parameters are supplied all cimfs disks will be returned.
+When the volume DeviceId or mount point is supplied, information about that disk will be returned, if no parameters are supplied all cimfs volumes will be returned.

 ## Examples